Code of Business Conduct

 We Keep Accurate Books and Records

-It is likewise a violation of laws and our policies for any employee to take any action to fraudulently or improperly influence, coerce, manipulate or mislead any independent public or certified accountant engaged in the performance of an audit of the Company’s financial statements for the purpose of rendering such financial statements materially misleading or any action that could be reasonably expected, if successful, to result in rendering such financial statements materially misleading.
+It is likewise a violation of laws and this Code for any employee to take any action to fraudulently or improperly influence, coerce, manipulate or mislead any independent public or certified accountant engaged in the performance of an audit of the Company’s financial statements for the purpose of rendering such financial statements materially misleading or any action that could be reasonably expected, if successful, to result in rendering such financial statements materially misleading.

 If you have reason to suspect that the Company’s books and records are not accurate or in accordance with the above stated requirements, you must immediately report the matter to the Chief Compliance Officer.